Cubs vs. Guardians Player Props Betting Odds

 Hoerner Stats

-- Hoerner hopes to build on an eight-game hitting streak in this matchup.
-During his last 10 games he is batting .279 with five doubles, two triples, a home run, a walk and nine RBI.
+- Hoerner has recorded a base hit in nine games in a row.
+During his last 10 outings he is batting .302 with three doubles, two triples, a home run, a walk and nine RBI.

 Hoerner Recent Games